-The Revenue Strategy team operates separately from the Actuarial function and sets pricing bases and works with the Underwriting department to determine premiums.
-Through regular formal interactions and executive pricing committees, it provides recommendations on the appropriate strategy in view of consistency of underwriting practices with the product pricing, potential impact on future profitability to key risk factors and potential changes in terms and conditions.
-There is regular interaction between the Revenue Strategy team and the Actuarial function, and framework and metrics have been developed for establishing underwriting opinion.
+The first line Revenue Strategy team sets pricing bases and implements reinsurance arrangements.
+They provide recommendations on the appropriate strategy to ensure consistency of underwriting practices with product pricing, the potential impact on future profitability to key risk factors and potential changes in terms and conditions.
+They also recommend reinsurance arrangements to meet risk appetite objectives including mitigating balance sheet volatility whilst ensuring commercial terms remain competitive.
+There is regular interaction between the Revenue Strategy team and the Actuarial function, and framework and metrics have been developed for establishing underwriting and reinsurance opinions.